 The Authority formed Broadland Growth Limited in December 2013 in partnership with NPS Group to undertake housing development within the district.
 The relationship has been classified as a joint venture.
-Details of the company's trading results are set out within Note 15.
+Details of the company's trading results are set out within Note 14.

 In October 2014, Broadland District Council entered into a joint venture agreement with Norse Environmental Waste Services Limited (NEWS), a subsidiary of Norse Group, to provide recycling sorting and processing.
+There is currently one member of the council appointed as a Director of NEWS.
 The company provides services to the seven second tier Norfolk councils and Norfolk County Council Household Waste Recycling Centres.
-Payments to NEWS for the year amounted to £898,320 (£791,977 in 2019/20).
+Payments to NEWS for the year amounted to £985,803 (£898,320 in 2020/21).
 The joint venture is set up to allow the districts a 7% income from any profit the company makes and also potential income from the sale of materials once a set amount of income is made.

-Broadland District Council works in partnership with Norwich City Council, South Norfolk Council and Norfolk County Council as the Greater Norwich Development Partnership to deliver largescale projects that transcend authority boundaries.
+Broadland District Council works in partnership with Norwich City Council, South Norfolk Council and Norfolk County Council as the Greater Norwich Development Partnership to deliver large-scale projects that transcend authority boundaries.
 Contributions are made from the Authority's Community Infrastructure Levy (CIL) income into the Infrastructure Investment Fund to support the Greater Norwich Growth Board's Strategic Infrastructure Programme.

-A total of £3,373,284 was paid during 20/21, of which £1,588,324 related to activity taking place during 2019/20.
-A further £3,862,463 was paid in April 2021 in respect of CIL due for 2020/21 activities.
+A total of £6,916,981 was paid during 21/22, of which £3,862,463 related to activity taking place during 2020/21.
+A further £2,945,691 was paid in April 2022 in respect of CIL due for 2021/22 activities.